tk-yasuno/data-scientist-ai-era/README.md

 # data-scientist-ai-era
 This summary outlines the updated professional standards for data scientists in the age of Generative AI, focusing on the shift from technical execution to strategic value creation.

-# Redefining the Data Scientist in Japan, 2026.
+# Redefining the Data Scientist in Japan, November 25, 2025.
 ### Strategy for the Era of Generative AI

 This document outlines how the role of the data scientist is evolving in the age of Generative AI in Japan, 2026.
 The profession is shifting from technical execution toward strategic value creation, meaning design, and responsible AI leadership.